 To improve health and well-being, people need to participate in the democratic process on a local and national level.
 Strong election turnout indicates that individuals feel empowered to take action, are engaged with decision-making, and want to influence change.

-According to the Atlas of U.S. Presidential Elections, 55% of the voting-age population voted in the 2016 presidential election.
+According to the Atlas of U.S. Presidential Elections, 62% of the voting-age population voted in the 2020 presidential election, up from 55% in the 2016 presidential election.
 Increased voter participation is one signal of improved civic engagement, which can mean that a community is also ready to address issues contributing to health outcomes where they live.

 ELIGIBLE VOTERS PARTICIPATING IN NATIONAL ELECTIONS